Multilevel domain decomposition-based architectures for physics-informed neural networks: Numerical results

 \paragraph{Weak scaling test} Next, we carry out a weak scaling test.
-Here, both the problem complexity and model capacity are scaled at the same rate, and we assess how the performance of the multilevel FBPINN changes.
-We increase the model capacity in exactly the same way as the strong scaling test above, i.e., the number of levels is increased from $L=2$ to $7$, where each test has $(5 \times 2^{L-1}) \times (5 \times 2^{L-1})$ uniformly-spaced collocation points.
+Here, the problem complexity, number of collocation points and model capacity are scaled at the same rate, and we assess how the performance of the multilevel FBPINN changes.
+We increase the model capacity in the same way as the strong scaling test above, i.e., the number of levels is increased from $L=2$ to $7$.
 However, now the problem complexity is also scaled, such that for each test $n=L-1$ and $\omega_i=2^i$ for $i=1, ..., n$.
-Note that the number of subdomains per level and the frequency range of the solution both grow exponentially, and the multilevel FBPINN is in alignment with the problem structure.
+Furthermore, each test has $(5 \times 2^{L-1}) \times (5 \times 2^{L-1})$ uniformly-spaced collocation points.
+Note that the number of subdomains, number of collocation points, and the frequency range of the solution all grow exponentially, and the multilevel FBPINN is in alignment with the problem structure.
 All other hyperparameters are fixed to the same values as the strong scaling test above.

 The results of this test are shown in \cref{fig:weak_laplace}.
 We find that the multilevel FBPINNs are able to model all of the problems tested accurately, that is, modeling all of their frequency components.
-However, the normalized L1 accuracy of the multilevel FBPINNs does reduce slightly as the problem complex increases.
-Thus in this case the multilevel FBPINN exhibits near -- but not perfect -- weak scaling.
+However, the normalized L1 accuracy of the multilevel FBPINNs does reduce somewhat as the problem complexity increases.
+Thus in this test the multilevel FBPINN exhibits near -- but not perfect -- weak scaling. \corrr{As an additional test we plot the contribution to the FBPINN solution from each level for the 5-level FBPINN in \cref{sec:levels}.}